alfficcadenti/splinterlands-bot/README.md

 By default, the BOT doesn't check for season rewards but it can automatically click on the seasons reward claim button if available and the `CLAIM_SEASON_REWARD` is set to true.
 The default option is false.
 By default, the BOT checks automatically for daily quest rewards but the claim option can be deactivated with the option `CLAIM_DAILY_QUEST_REWARD` is set to false.
 The default option is true.
 By default, the BOT will run as headless.
 Set `HEADLESS` to false to see your browser.
 The default option is true By default, the BOT will run no matter the ECR level.
-Set `ECR_LIMIT` to a specific value you want the bot to rest and recover the ECR.
+Set `ECR_STOP_LIMIT` to a specific value you want the bot to rest and recover the ECR.
+The bot will recover until the `ECR_RECOVER_TO` is reached or until 100% ECR.

 Example: